 Free

-Self-help and free debt advice routes — including charities like StepChange and government-backed services like MoneyHelper — provide regulated debt advice at no cost.
+Self-help and free regulated debt help routes — including charities like StepChange and government-backed services like MoneyHelper — provide regulated debt help at no cost.
 For many people, these are the right first step before considering any formal solution.

 What "self-help" means in debt